LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 The ``packs`` tools loads at startup defined registry and pack specifications.
-Therefore, using the ``LOGTALKPACKS`` environment variable allows easy switching between alternative registry/pack setups by simply changing the value of the variable before loading the tool.
+Therefore, using the ``LOGTALKPACKS`` environment variable allows easy switching between alternative registry/pack setups by simply changing the value of the variable before loading the tool or before starting Logtalk.

 Registry specification
 ----------------------